 Scholarships for short-term stays abroad for German and international students to write their final thesis (Bachelor and Master)

 Prerequisite: The thesis requires a stay abroad of at least two months.
 The total funding is limited to a maximum of 1,500 EUR.
-Double funding is not permitted.
+Double funding (funding through multiple grants from various donors) is not permitted.

 Documents to be submitted: